nikoshet/terraform-eks-lens/README.md

 cd terraform-eks-lens
 ```

-Configure the AWS and Kubernetes providers:
+Configure the AWS and Kubernetes providers in the provider.tf file.
+For example:
 ```hcl
 # Configure the AWS Provider
 provider "aws" {